STRATEGIC LEADERSHIP FORUM 2023

 What is the Strategic Leadership Forum?

-The two day event brings organisations together from across the sector that are responsible for the delivery of programs that assist Australian families.
-These organisations work closely with vulnerable clients and provide them with important mental health, child protection, family violence, drug and alcohol support services.
+The two day event brings organisations together from across the sector that are responsible for the delivery of programs that assist people in the Australian community.
+In 2020 the FRSA network provided support to 580,000 children, women and men, either individually or within family and community settings.

 The organisations receive funding through a range of sources, but at the Commonwealth Government level they receive funding from the Department of Social Services and the Attorney-General’s Department.